David Coleman: BBC

 In 1954 Coleman moved to Birmingham and joined the BBC as a news assistant and sports editor.
 His first television appearance was on Sportsview, on the day that Roger Bannister broke the four-minute mile.
 In November 1955, he was appointed sports editor for the BBC's Midlands Region.

 BBC Sports presenter

 In October 1958, the BBC's Head of Sport Peter Dimmock recruited Coleman to be the presenter of the new Saturday afternoon sports programme Grandstand.
-He continued as the regular presenter until 1968.
+He continued as the regular presenter until 1968 later returning from 1979 to 1984.
 He also presented the BBC Sports Personality of the Year from 1961, and Sportsnight from 1968 to 1972 as well as other special sporting events such as the Grand National.
-He even covered the return of The Beatles from the United States and the 1959 General Election for the BBC from the Press Association headquarters.
+He even covered the return of the Beatles from the United States and the 1959 General Election for the BBC from the Press Association headquarters.

 As well as a presenter, Coleman was also a sports commentator.
 He presented and/or commentated on eleven Olympic Games from Rome 1960 to Sydney 2000, as well as eight Commonwealth Games.
 He covered a total of seven World Cups, both as a commentator and a presenter.